 - 10:30 p.m.
 Go to bed.

 Even when it is hot, or snowy, or rainy, or cold, it is important for missionaries to keep this schedule.
-As you do so, the Lord will bless you, for God “doth require that ye should do as he hath commanded you; for which if ye do, he doth immediately bless you” (Mosiah 2:24).
+As missionaries do so, the Lord will bless them, for God “doth require that ye should do as he hath commanded you; for which if ye do, he doth immediately bless you” (Mosiah 2:24).

-It is important to be out of your apartment, meeting people, and sharing your testimony at the most opportune times.
-If it is mid-morning, 10:30-ish, and you are still in your apartment, then you are not where you are supposed to be.
-But if, at that time, you are knocking doors, meeting people, and sharing your testimony, then the Lord will bless your efforts and help you find people he has chosen to hear the message of the restored gospel of Jesus Christ.
+It is important for missionaries to be out of their apartment, meeting people, and sharing their testimony at the most opportune times.
+If it is mid-morning, 10:30-ish, and missionaries are still in their apartment, then they are not where you are supposed to be.
+But if, at that time, they are knocking doors, meeting people, and sharing their testimony, then the Lord will bless their efforts and help them find people he has chosen to hear the message of the restored gospel of Jesus Christ.

-If you have been lingering at a member’s home after a dinner appointment and you have been there for over an hour, then you are not keeping the missionary schedule.
-If, rather, you keep your dinner appointment to under an hour, thank the members for their hospitality, and get on your way to your next teaching appointment, then you are working hard and being obedient and the Lord will bless you and you will be a better instrument in His hands.
+If missionaries linger at a member’s home after a dinner appointment and have been there for long past the prescribed hour, then they are not keeping the missionary schedule.
+If, rather, missionaries keep their dinner appointments brief, thank the members for their hospitality, and get on their way to your next teaching appointment, then they are working hard and being obedient and the Lord will bless them to be a better instrument in His hands.

 Finding Juan Carlos Lopez by Keeping the Schedule

-I know that had I not been obedient to the missionary daily schedule then I would have missed out on many opportunities to meet families and eventually see them join the true Church of Jesus Christ.
+Had I not been obedient to the missionary daily schedule, I would have missed out on many opportunities to meet families and eventually see them join the true Church of Jesus Christ.
 Once, when I had just been transferred, I arrived in my new area around 8:30 in the morning.
 It would have been easy to justify lingering longer in the apartment to unpack my suitcases, but by 9am we knew we were supposed to be out working, so we hit the pavement.
 It just so happened that within minutes of leaving the apartment, my companion and I first met Juan Carlos Lopez, who eventually got baptized.
 Had we chosen to disobey the rules and not keep the missionary schedule, then we may never had met Juan Carlos.

-As you are obedient to the mission rules you are asked to live by, including the daily schedule, you will have the Spirit in greater measure.
-You will be guided by God and be more successful in your missionary labors.
+As missionaries are obedient to the mission rules, including the daily schedule, they will have the Spirit in greater measure.
+They will be guided by God and be more successful in their important labors.